-- Secondhand Smoke At A Glance
+- Secondhand Smoke Health Risks

 What is secondhand smoke?

 Secondhand smoke refers to tobacco smoke that is passively breathed in by people in the vicinity of a person who is smoking.
 Terms that have been used to refer to secondhand smoke are passive smoking, involuntary smoking, or environmental tobacco smoke (ETS).

 When a nonsmoker inhales secondhand smoke, he or she is exposed to the same toxins and chemicals, including nicotine, as the smoker.